INSTALLATION, FILM, PERFORMANCE.

 Artists can challenge the hierarchy in history and give a voice to people who are not usually thought of as hero’s.
 Bluebell experienced exclusion from society, we wanted to celebrate a compelling and universal character and elevate her status.
 In homage to Bluebell the blue dresses were hung as an installation at Anchorage House, Chatham.

-We engaged in a programme of public performances and film screenings throughout the summer of 2015 both in the Medway towns and at The Cutty Sark, Greenwich.
-Further screenings and live performances were part of Big Dance, Medway 2016.
+We engaged in a programme of public performances and film screenings throughout the summer of 2015 in the Medway towns and at The Cutty Sark, Greenwich.
+With further screenings and live performances at Big Dance, Medway 2016.

-IN-SITE was funded by Medway Council, Arts Council England, Unlimited, Growing Place Fund.
+IN-SITE funded by Medway Council, Arts Council England, Unlimited, Growing Place Fund.

-IN-SITE was awarded the Culture, Design and Tourism Award 2015 for Visual Arts.
+IN-SITE awarded the Culture, Design and Tourism Award 2015 for Visual Arts.